-Current Status: The species currently occupies less than 10% of its historic range.
+Current Status: Rio Grande silvery minnow was state listed as endangered in New Mexico in 1979.
+It was federally listed as endangered in 1994 (USFWS, 1994).
+A recovery plan for the species was approved in 1999 (USFWS, 1999), and a revision is near completion.
+The species currently occupies less than 10% of its historic range.
 It no longer occurs in the Pecos River (Bestgen et al., 1989) or the Rio Grande downstream of the upper reaches of Elephant Butte Reservoir (Edwards and Contreras-Balderas, 1991; Bestgen and Propst, 1996).
 In its current range between Algodones and Elephant Butte Reservoir, it is most common between San Acacia and Elephant Butte Reservoir (Platania and Dudley 2003).
 Between Albuquerque and Isleta it is rare, and it is uncommon between Isleta and San Acacia.
-Where still present, its abundance varies considerably seasonally and annually (Platania, 1993).
+Recent stocking efforts have augmented the Albuquerque reach population (J.E.
+Brooks, pers. comm.).
+Where still present, its abundance varies considerably seasonally and annually (Dudley et al., 2005).
 Since 2001, Rio Grande silvery minnows have been salvaged from drying river reaches.
 The number of fish salvaged annually has steadily declined (J.E.
 Brooks, USFWS, pers. comm.)
-Considerable effort has been expended on behalf of the species by the Middle Rio Grande Endangered Species Act Collaborative Program in the past 5 years.
+Considerable effort has been expended on behalf of the species by the Middle Rio Grande Endangered Species Act Collaborative Program in the past 7 years.
 Continued drought and extended seasonal drying of substantial reaches of the river, however, have frustrated efforts of the Program and few fish survive in the wild.
-Rio Grande silvery minnow is federally listed as endangered and critical habitat designated.
-A recovery plan for the species has been approved (USFWS, 1999).
+During 2005, abundance of Rio Grande silvery minnow was somewhat higher than during preceding several years, but anticipated low flows and extensive channel drying during summer 2006 likely will negate this brief improvement in status.